 Malunion is when the bone heals in a position that is different to its anatomically normal position.
 Non-union results in the failure of the bones to reunite at all and the bony healing process ceases.

 If you’re living with broken bones that won’t heal as well as others, call the physiotherapist Brisbane residents trust for their health and movement.
+Whether you require comprehensive care from a physiotherapist, or can be treated with exercise physiotherapy, we have a solution to match.
 Call Pivotal Motion on 07 3352 5116 or book an appointment online today!